kurosawaAsahi/SLC_project/recent_tasks.md

  detecting and removing filler words such as "uh" and "um" from speech recordings. paper ["Filler Word Detection with Hard Category Mining and Inter-Category Focal Loss"](https://arxiv.org/pdf/2304.05922).
 - Use of **focal loss** to focus on difficult examples.
 - **Auxiliary categories** to separate confusing non-filler words.

+Maybe this one would be better: paper ["TRANSCRIPTION FREE FILLER WORD DETECTION WITH NEURAL SEMI-CRFS"](https://arxiv.org/pdf/2303.06475).
 ### cope with mistranslation (original plan)
 ### Summary of the Approach